 Many candidates tend to add unnecessary details to the CV.
 Some think that the details make you stand out among the other applicants.
-Others think that the details may be needed by the recruiters to handle your application.
-Whatever the reason you find to include those unnecessary details – the CV is not the best place to provide them and I advise you to emit them from your CV.
+Others believe that the recruiters may need the details to handle their application.
+Whatever the reason you find to include 4 unnecessary details – the CV is not the best place to provide them, and I advise you to emit them from your CV.

-Do not provide your dwelling place.
 Why does the recruiter need to know your full address when reading your CV?
 If you decide to apply for the position – you should understand the implications of what is required from you to work in this position.
-It is your decision, not the recruiter’s decision whether it works for you.
+It is your decision, not the recruiter’s decision, whether it works for you.

 In other words, if the company’s offices are far from your dwelling place, you should take into account when applying that you will spend a substantial of your day on the way to work.

-However, If you are considering or intending to change your place of residence based on the job you find and to move closer to the company offices – your current dwelling place is not relevant anyway.
+However, If you consider or intend to change your place of residence based on the job you find and move closer to the company offices – your current dwelling place is not relevant anyway.

-Why it is important to the recruiter to know what is your age?
+Why is it important to the recruiter to know what your age is?

-Some of you may say that the recruiter can deduce roughly your age based on the year you graduated, your first work, or the frameworks and programming languages you worked with.
+Some of you may say that the recruiter can deduce roughly your age based on the year you graduated, your first work, or the frameworks and programming languages you develop in the past.
 Nonetheless, do not explicitly write your age.
-You should make the life of recruiters who discriminates based on age harder, not easier.
+It would be best if you made the lives of recruiters who discriminate based on age harder, not easier.

 Even if you decide to provide this detail for some reason, There is no need to provide your date of birth.
-Also do not write your age as it changes over the years.
+Also, please do not write your age as it changes over the years.
 Your birth date is enough.

 If you decide that the recruiter needs to see your photo for some reason before the interview, You can provide it via your LinkedIn profile.
 Remember to allow users who are not in your network to see your profile image.
 Please provide a clear and good photo.
 It is also better to ask your friends and colleagues what they feel about it.